 El Camino del Diablo Backcountry Byway

-El Camino del Diablo Backcountry Byway at the western boundary of Cabeza Prieta National Wildlife Refuge
+El Camino del Diablo Backcountry Byway at the western boundary of Cabeza Prieta NWR

-El Camino del Diablo is a route for OHVs and 4WD vehicles only.
-It crosses the desert parallel to the Mexican border between Yuma and Organ Pipe Cactus National Monument.
+El Camino del Diablo crosses the desert parallel to the Mexican border between Yuma and Organ Pipe Cactus National Monument.
 The history of the route goes back more than 500 years.

 Several things make me think I don't want to drive this road.
 One is all the nonsense on a route in Arizona so close to the Mexican border.
 Two is the Barry M. Goldwater Bombing Range: you need a permit from the US Marine Corps Air Station in Yuma (520-341-3402) to cross the property.
-Otherwise, you might be considered "Fair game."
+Otherwise, you might be considered "fair game."
 Three is the Cabeza Prieta National Wildlife Refuge: technically, El Camino del Diablo is not part of the Cabeza Prieta Wilderness but you need a permit from the US Fish & Wildlife Service anyway (520-387-6483).
 You'll probably go through the same rigamarole when you cross into Organ Pipe Cactus National Monument.
-But this route is still on the list of official BLM Backcountry Byways...
+But this route is/was on the list of official BLM Backcountry Byways...
 Gotta love this modern life.